Last Modified: September 7, 2014

 Inadequately choked control leads are a major source of RFI egress and ingress.

 Remotely controlled, HF mobile antennas, like the Scorpion 680 shown at right, are the most popular style of mobile antennas, and for good reason.
 The ability to change operating frequency while under way is an obvious and compelling attribute.
 TurboTuner-2®, MFJ®, TargetTuner®, and others have fully automated the controller process, albeit in different ways.
 No matter the process, every controller, even a manual one, requires one common component; a motor lead RF choke.
-If the controller requires a turn counter (reed switch), its leads must be RF choked.
+If the controller requires a turn counter (reed switch), its leads must also be RF choked.

 The reason they need to be choked is simply this.
 The motor and reed switch are mounted inside the antenna.
 Depending on the antenna's design, the applied RF voltage (100 watts driving power) is typically ≈200 volts, but may in fact exceed 1,000 volts!
 This level of RF will destroy any antenna controller, even a manual one!
 Even if it does not, erratic operation, and RFI issues will abound.
 Thankfully, there is a simple solution—the RF choke.